 A once-awkward teen holes up in a kiddie-themed amusement park after the end of the world, and schemes to take Cinderella’s Castle by force.

-This collection by Paul G. Tremblay (author of The Little Sleep and No Sleep Till Wonderland) features fifteen stories of fear and paranoia, stories of apocalypses both societal and personal, and stories of longing and coping.
+This collection by Paul Tremblay (author of A Head Full of Ghosts and Disappearance at Devil’s Rock) features fifteen stories of fear and paranoia, stories of apocalypses both societal and personal, and stories of longing and coping.

 - My Bookish Ways interviews Paul Tremblay

 - Paul Tremblay’s playlist for In the Mean Time on Largehearted Boy